|First Semester||Second Semester|

 or an equivalent precalculus course at another institution before

 |MGA 201 Introduction to Financial Accounting||MGA 202 Introduction to Management Accounting

 |MGQ 201 Introduction to Statistics for Analytics

-Transfer evaluations will be completed by the School of Management in conjunction with the University Office of Undergraduate Admissions.
-Business administration courses will be evaluated for equivalency upon submission of the appropriate petition form, which is available from the Undergraduate Academic Programs Office in 204 Alfiero Center and should be submitted to this office by the student.
-Petitions are reviewed on a periodic basis.
-New incoming transfer students will be directed if they need to complete the course waiver request process.
+Transfer credit evaluations will be completed by the School of Management in conjunction with the University Office of Undergraduate Admissions.
+You should work with your academic advisor on evaluation of transfer credits for equivalency to UB courses.
+New incoming transfer students will be advised whether they need to complete the course waiver request process.

-Complete the Course Waiver form [PDF] and return it to 204 Alfiero Center.
-The form will be reviewed by the appropriate department and one of the following actions will be taken:
+You should bring the syllabus for the course you have previously taken in which you would like to have reviewed for a waiver to your academic advisor.
+The syllabus will be reviewed by the appropriate department and one of the following actions will be taken:

 Freshman registration meetings and Freshman Advising Week information will be sent by email from the School Of Management.
 You can check your enrollment appointment (registration window) in your HUB Student Center (Access the HUB from your MyUB).